KevinWorkman/HappyCoding/blog/_posts/2019-03-03-stack-overflow-culture-wars.md

 There are places on the internet specifically designed for beginners.
 [Java Ranch](https://javaranch.com/) and the [Processing forum](https://discourse.processing.org/) come to mind.
 So taking a step back, the question becomes: should Stack Overflow even try to be more welcoming to beginners, or should they leave that up to these other places?

-There is some interesting discussion on this on Jeff Atwood's Twitter [here](https://twitter.com/codinghorror/status/1055060886908358657) and [here](https://twitter.com/codinghorror/status/989609125318344704).
+There is some interesting discussion on this on Jeff Atwood's Twitter [Coding Horror Status](https://twitter.com/codinghorror/status/1055060886908358657) and [Coding Horror Status](https://twitter.com/codinghorror/status/989609125318344704).
 The argument is that different tools should try to solve different problems: one place for experts, and another place for beginners.

 Interestingly, this already happens on other Stack Exchange sites, like [English Language Learners](https://ell.stackexchange.com/) for basic English questions, and [English Language and Usage](https://english.stackexchange.com/) for more advanced questions.